TechHandoff/ratio/content/english/about.md

       image: "images/about/team/03.jpg"
       designation: "Engineering"

-# our office
+# our_office
 our_office:
-  enable: true
+  enable: false
   subtitle: "Our Offices"
-  title: "Made with Love Of around the world With Many Offices"
+  title: "Built from Nashville, Serving the World"
-  description: "We were freelance designers and developers, constantly finding <br> ourselves deep in vague feedback.
-This made every client and team"
+  description: "Based in Nashville, we work with finance and health tech companies globally, delivering strategies that drive results."
   office_locations:
     - city: "NewYork, USA"
       country_flag: "images/about/flags/us.png"